partharora1610/drag-drop-project/README.md

+## What the project

-This is the project where I am buiding a simple drag and drop component to practice typescript...
+In this project I created a simple drag and drop project